Close

 EFSM: 2022;2:220144DOI: 10.52778/efsm.22.0144Publication date: 12.09.2022

-Robert Lange, PhD and Sabine Landes, PhD
+Robert Lange and Sabine Landes

 The gastrointestinal system exhibits circadian fluctuations in activity that are under control of central and peripheral mechanisms.
 Disturbance of such rhythms may be associated with symptoms like constipation.
 Available evidence shows that stimulant laxatives such as bisacodyl can act synchronized on circadian colonic fluctuations helping to restore physiological gut rhythms.